iefanx/AppCore/README.md

 * **Built-in Browser:** Enjoy native custom tabs, lightning-fast performance, multitasking with floating windows, and trustless extension/account sync with your default browser.
 * **Super Search:** Quickly find anything in AppCore, including pinned/installed apps, URLs, notes, and even web searches.
 Use AI queries and DDG bangs for more complex or platform-specific searches.
 * **Other Stuff:** Lightning-fast, private, and offline-first, with no gatekeeping, no trackers, and Nostr integration (in progress).

-*This project is currently in its initial phases, and you can anticipate frequent enhancements in the upcoming days and weeks.*

 **For Early Testers:** Thank you for your ongoing feedback and suggestions.
 I firmly believe in user-driven development.
 Please don't hesitate to propose features that would enhance AppCore's usefulness for you.

 **Last but not least:** I highly recommend keeping AppCore in Obtainium, as it will continue to improve.
 Within the next 20 days, I aim to make it one of the best in its category before uploading it to the Play Store.

+***Notice:** This project is currently in its initial phases, and you can anticipate frequent enhancements in the upcoming days and weeks.*

 ## Getting Started